"Make sure that nobody pays back wrong for wrong, but always strives to do what is good for each other and for everyone else."1 Thessalonians 5:15

 We are all going to encounter people in our life that aren’t going to like us.
-They aren’t going to appreciate us for who we are, and they aren’t going to see the good things about us.
+They aren’t going to appreciate us for who we are, and they aren’t going to see the good things in us.
 We’re going to encounter people that think differently than we do.
 We are going to meet people in our life that don’t have our best intentions at heart.
 You’re going to have people that are critical of you because you haven’t lived up to what their expectation is.
 You’ll even have people come to dislike you because they’ve asked your opinion about something, and you told them what you thought rather than what they wanted to hear.
 God made no two of us the same, and none of us perfect.
-So you’re going to find that everywhere—at work, at the grocery store, on social media, in church, and possibly even in your own family.
+So you’re going to find the potential for conflict everywhere—at work, at the grocery store, on social media, in church, and possibly even in your own family.

 When we stay in peace, God goes to work.
 I’ve seen it happen over and over again in my own life.
 That irreconcilable difference I had with a cousin sudden vanishes overnight when I stop fighting him back.
 That ongoing disagreement that has lasted for months with a coworker suddenly ends with a late night phone call and an apology for no apparent reason other than I decided I was done arguing with her.
 Just a couple weeks ago, an old friend that I didn’t think would ever speak to me again greeted me when he saw me and shook my hand as if nothing had ever come between us--that one even surprised me!
 That's God going to work on your behalf.

-~Todd E. Creason, 33°
+~Todd E. Creason